swarmfund/swarm-open-tools/VerifiedExistence/Readme.md

 ## Intro
 This smart contract is meant to:
-- Create proofs of the existence of a Hash (representing some document or text), thus verify their existence -- Owner (and whitelisted others) can create new proofs -- Contract creates proofs as NFT/ERC721, which can be provided to recipients -- Data updates can be done by writing new hash+data being written on the same DocID
+##### Create proofs of the existence of a Hash (representing some document or text), thus verify their existence
+- Owner (and whitelisted others) can create new proofs
+- Contract creates proofs as NFT/ERC721, which can be provided to recipients
+- Data updates can be done by writing new hash+data being written on the same DocID
-- Roles:
+##### Roles:
--- default_admin: contract deployer, can be transferred; is allowed to grant/revoke all roles (admins+whitelists) -- proof_whitelisted: add/delete proofs
+- default_admin: contract deployer, can be transferred; is allowed to grant/revoke all roles (admins+whitelists)
+- proof_whitelisted: add/delete proofs
--- confirm_whitelisted: add/delete confirmations of proofs
+- confirm_whitelisted: add/delete confirmations of proofs
-- Note:
+##### Note:
--- Recipient wallets need to be able to handle ER721.
+- Recipient wallets need to be able to handle ER721.
 For safety reasons, it is not possible to send a token to a contract that does not explicitly support it.